nyoungstudios/alfa/CONTRIBUTING.md

 ### Style

 This respository uses EditorConfig to define the number of spaces for indentation as well as removing excess white characters.
-A lot of editors come bundled with native support, but if not you can always install an EditorConfig extension.
-For more information, visit their [website](https://editorconfig.org).
-Additionally, if you are using VS Code and are contributing to the Dart codebase, this repo includes a `settings.json` file with the recommended Dart style guidelines.
+If your editor does not come bundled with native support, you can install the appropriate EditorConfig extension.
+For more information, please visit their [website](https://editorconfig.org).
+Additionally, if you are contributing to the Dart codebase, this repo includes a VS Code `settings.json` file with the recommended Dart editor guidelines in addiiton to the Dart linting rules defined in `analysis_options.yaml`.
+To run the Dart linter, you can run `dart analyze`.
+And to apply the automated linting changes, run `dart fix --apply`.

 ### Testing